awsdocs/amazon-ec2-user-guide/doc_source/ExamplePolicies_EC2.md

 ### Subnet<a name="iam-example-runinstances-subnet"></a>

 The following policy allows users to launch instances using only the specified subnet, `subnet-12345678`\.
 The group can't launch instances into any another subnet \(unless another statement grants the users permission to do so\)\.
-Users are still able to launch instances into EC2\-Classic\.

 ```
 {